-- Speed that’s 10-times faster (imagine downloading an HD movie in seconds instead of minutes),
+- Speed that’s 10x faster (imagine downloading an HD movie in seconds instead of minutes).

-- Capacity that enables the connection of more devices in the same network (think smart cities with interconnected traffic lights and trash cans) and
+- Capacity that enables the connection of more devices in the same network (think smart cities with interconnected traffic lights and trash cans).

-- Ultra-low latency – the time it takes to collect, analyze and act on data – which could greatly help tech like autonomous vehicles
+- Ultra-low latency – the time it takes to collect, analyze and act on data – which could greatly help technology such as autonomous vehicles.

-But like any new technology, it’s important to understand 5G before we can even think about leveraging it to better our business and lives.
-For example, it will be difficult for 5G to penetrate concrete and glass, making indoor reception spotty, at-best.
-To deliver 5G signal into malls and stores, building owners will need to have an in-building solution, like a Distributed Antenna System (DAS), in place.
+But, like any new technology, it is important to understand 5G before we can think about leveraging it to better our business and lives.
+For example, it will be difficult for 5G to penetrate concrete and glass, making indoor reception spotty at best.
+To deliver 5G signal into malls and stores, building owners will need to have an in-building solution, like a Distributed Antenna System, in place.

-Imagine holding your phone up to window displays at a particular store and seeing the price of those showcased products or being informed of any store-wide sales.
-Again, the possibilities for this tech are vast, but 5G will be the prerequisite to making it happen.
+Imagine holding your phone up to window displays at a particular store and seeing the price of the products on show or being informed of any store-wide sales.
+Again, the possibilities for this tech are vast but 5G will be the prerequisite to making it happen.

 Similar to AR/VR, virtual mirrors take traditional retail mainstays and rethinks their purpose.
-Customers will be able to stand in front of a mirror and simulate the process of trying on clothes (goodbye dressing room lines), as well as receive “complete the look” recommendations to encourage more purchasing.
-And if the customer likes the virtual ensemble in the mirror, they can purchase it on-the-spot from the mirror’s display.
+Customers will be able to stand in front of a mirror and simulate the process of trying on clothes as well as receive “complete the look” recommendations to encourage more purchasing.
+If the customer likes the virtual ensemble in the mirror, they can purchase it on-the-spot from the mirror’s display.
 This technology can already be found with the Samsung 75-inch ME Series display.

-For retailers, the virtual mirror provides insights, in addition to spurring buyer behavior.
+For retailers, the virtual mirror provides valuable insights into buyer behavior, in addition to encouraging sales.
 Retailers will now have data on which products are tried-on, but not purchased.
-This could potentially create price adjustments that more fluidly adjust to demand.
-But perhaps even more importantly, the virtual mirror curtails in-store inventory since customers can “see” different sizes and styles virtually.
+This could create price adjustments that adjust more fluidly to demand.
+But, perhaps even more importantly, the virtual mirror curtails in-store inventory since customers can “see” different sizes and styles virtually.

-The tech-forward convenience store opened to the public in 2018 and now has 18 locations across the U.S. In these stores, cameras (called Computer Vision) and sensors (Sensor Fusion) work in harmony to determine how customers’ interact with products (reaching for an item, removing it, placing it back on the shelf, etc.).
+The tech-forward convenience store opened to the public in 2018 and, at the time of writing, has 18 locations across the U.S. In these stores, cameras (called Computer Vision) and sensors (Sensor Fusion) work in harmony to determine how customers interact with products (reaching for an item, removing it, placing it back on the shelf, etc.).
 Then perhaps the most integral factor, Deep Learning, enables Amazon Go’s computers to collect and analyze the data from the cameras and sensors.

-All of these technologies require low latency and reliable connectivity to ensure that their process -and the customer experience- is error-free and seamless.
-5G can enable the cameras and sensors to capture increasingly accurate data and process it instantaneously, enabling the proliferation of this type of real-time sensing, analyzing, and action.
+All of these technologies require low latency and reliable connectivity to ensure that their process and customer experience is seamless.
+5G can enable the cameras and sensors to capture increasingly accurate data and process it instantaneously, enabling the increase of this type of real-time sensing, analyzing and actioning.

-While retail’s customer-facing tech gets many of the headlines, the back-end capabilities of 5G-backed manufacturing and supply chain may be just as exciting to business-owners.
+While retail’s customer-facing tech gets many of the headlines, the back-end capabilities of 5G-backed manufacturing and supply chains may be just as exciting to business owners.
 As alluded to earlier, if retailers’ stores become “smarter,” they can receive real-time data collection.
 This information can inform manufacturing of consumer demand and influence production in real-time to make it more agile and efficient.

-Whether it’s supply chain enhancement, smart mirrors or AR/VR, all retailers will need the foundation of 5G to bring their business into a new age of connectivity.
-The onus is two-fold; retailer tenants must ask building management if the appropriate infrastructure is in place for 5G connectivity and the building management must be prepared to know what is in their building from a tech infrastructure perspective.
+Whether it is supply chain enhancement, smart mirrors, or AR/VR, all retailers will need the foundation of 5G to bring their business into a new age of connectivity.
+The onus is two-fold: retailer tenants must ask building management if the appropriate infrastructure is in place for 5G connectivity, and the building management must be prepared to know what is in their building from a tech infrastructure perspective.